-Net assets of the School whose use has been permanently limited by donorimposed restrictions.
+Net assets of the School whose use has been permanently limited by donor-imposed restrictions.
 Such assets include contributions required to be invested in perpetuity, the income from which is available to support charitable purposes designated by the donors.

-The School had no temporarily or permanently restricted net assets at June 30, 2014 and 2013.
+The School had no temporarily or permanently restricted net assets as of June 30, 2015 and 2014.